andresval0720/PrepCourse-Henry/README.md

-# PrepCourse-Henry
-This is a mock repository for the Henry Prep Course Module 2
+This is a test of how to copy and clone a repository from Git Hub to my local Desktop